jtnardin/Tumor-Heterogeneity/Nonparametric/README.md

-The files necessary for the non-parametric estimation.
+#Tumor-Heterogeneity: Nonparametric Estimation

 There are several directories present:

 DataGeneration: This is where the data you are trying to fit goes